-Features of the Feedback System:
+Features of the Feedback System for Chairs:

 - Customized analysis based on the priority level assigned to each responsibility by the chair